 When was the last time you brought a new toy home?
 Or participated in a game of fetch?
 No one likes seeing dogs eating dirt, but the answer is often an easy one to resolve.
 If you break up the habit early, you prevent the compulsive need to chow down on the soil.

 Unfortunately, behavior isn’t the only reason dogs turn to eating dirt.
 There ARE underlying health concerns that can prompt the sudden need to devour soil.

 - Anemia: Anemia is low red blood cells or hemoglobin.
 Many things can cause anemia.
-And it prompts dogs to eat dirt because you find iron in soil.
+And it prompts dogs to eat dirt because you find iron in the soil.
 They’re trying to replace the deficiency.

 - Hormone Problems: Hypothyroidism is one of several hormone problems that interfere with the uptake of nutrients.
 Without a functional digestive process, you see dogs eating dirt.

 - Nutritional Imbalance: Dogs on homemade diets often lack critical minerals and nutrients.
-And what do you find in dirt?
+And what do you find in the dirt?
 Copper, calcium, phosphorous, selenium (NUTRIENTS!).
 Their bodies know what they’re missing but not how to get it.
 So they turn to eating dirt.

 - Upset Stomach: You’re more likely to see dogs eating grass if they feel nauseous, but some dogs turn to dirt.

 If your pup starts eating dirt on a routine basis – or if it’s a new thing – head to the vet.
 They need some lab work to rule out the above concerns.
 Your dog’s doing their best to rectify the problem, but dirt isn’t going to cut it.
 It CAN lead to further problems, though.